MapoMagpie/comic-looms/.assets/HELP.md

 There's a **Site Profiles** button at the bottom of the configuration panel.
 Click it to exclude certain sites from auto-opening.
 For example, Twitter or Booru-type sites.

-## [How to Disable This Script on Certain Sites?]

-There's a **Site Profiles** button at the bottom of the configuration panel to exclude specific sites.
-Once excluded, the script will no longer activate on those sites.

-To re-enable a site, you need to do so from a site that hasn't been excluded.

 ## [How to Feed the Author]

 Give me a star on [Github](https://github.com/MapoMagpie/eh-view-enhance) or a good review on [Greasyfork](https://greasyfork.org/scripts/397848-e-hentai-view-enhance).